go-gitea/gitea/web_src/js/features/repo-issue-sidebar.md

 Also, the changed items will be syncronized to the `ui list` items.

 The items with the same data-scope only allow one selected at a time.

+The dropdown selection could work in 2 modes:
+* single: only one item could be selected, it updates immediately when the item is selected.
+* multiple: multiple items could be selected, it defers the update until the dropdown is hidden.